HenSch90/SiD/Modul-F3_Mobilität.md

 ao:

-Drop-Down-Menü1 (0="Art des Auslandsaufenthalts", 1="Auslandsstudium mit angestrebtem Abschluss im Ausland", 2="Auslandsstudium/-semester ohne angestrebten Abschluss", 3="Praktikum/Praxisphase", 4="Sprachkurs", 5="Studienreise", 6="Projektarbeit", 7="Summer School", 8="sonstiger Aufenthalt"
+Drop-Down-Menü1 (0="Art des Auslandsaufenthalts", 1="Auslandsstudium mit angestrebtem Abschluss im Ausland", 2="Auslandsstudium/-semester ohne angestrebten Abschluss", 3="Praktikum/Praxisphase", 4="Sprachkurs", 5="Studienreise", 6="Projektarbeit", 7="Summerschool", 8="sonstiger Aufenthalt"

 Drop-Down-Menü2 (0="Monat", 1="Januar", 2="Februar" ...
 12="Dezember")

-Drop-Down-Menü3 (0="Jahr", 1="2020", 2="2019" ...
+Drop-Down-Menü3 (0="Jahr", 1="2030", 2="2019" ...
 13="2008")

 Drop-Down-Menü5 (0="Jahr", 1="2030", 2="2029" ...
 13="2018")

 mv:

-ka1 (it2 TO it3): Land, Stadt, Hochschule des Auslandsaufenthalts:

-ka2 (it4 TO it6): Start des Auslandsaufenthalts:
+ka1 (it4 TO it5): Start des Auslandsaufenthalts:

-ka3 (it7 TO it8): Ende des Auslandsaufenthalts:
+ka2 (it6 TO it7): Ende des Auslandsaufenthalts:

-ka4 (it10 TO it11): Land, Stadt, Hochschule des Auslandsaufenthalts:

-ka5 (it12 TO it14): Start des Auslandsaufenthalts:
+ka3 (it11 TO it12): Start des Auslandsaufenthalts:

-ka6 (it15 TO it16): Ende des Auslandsaufenthalts:
+ka4 (it13 TO it14): Ende des Auslandsaufenthalts:

-ka7 (it18 TO it19): Land, Stadt, Hochschule des Auslandsaufenthalts:
+ka5 (it18 TO it19): Start des Auslandsaufenthalts:

-ka8 (it20 TO it22): Start des Auslandsaufenthalts:

-ka9 (it23 TO it24): Ende des Auslandsaufenthalts:
+ka6 (it20 TO it21): Ende des Auslandsaufenthalts:

 vc: